AyushGenii/recipe-project/README.md

 ---

-Explore all features of REMAGIC.
+Explore all features of RECIPE MAGIC.
 Happy cooking! 🥘

 ---